Bonus: Farewell From the TMCM Team

 Gautam Srikishan is a producer for On Being Studios, a composer, and a lover of all things creative.
 He was born in the United Arab Emirates, raised in Illinois, and now calls Queens, New York his home.
 He’s a proud first-generation Indian-American immigrant.

-Lilian Vo is an associate art director at The On Being Project.
+Lilian Vo is an art director at The On Being Project.
 She thrives at the intersection of community building and collaborative design.
 With academic roots in international studies and anthropology, she seeks out projects that challenge and explore how to deepen human connection within and across communities.

 Lily Percy, host: Hello, fellow movie friends.
 I’m Lily Percy, and welcome to a very special bonus episode of This Movie Changed Me, where you get to meet the producers and designers — the whole team behind this podcast.
 You’ll hear from our art director, Lilian Vo, our director of engagement, Eddie Gonzalez, and our audio producers, Gautam Srikishan and Chris Heagle.